 Breaking the Ionic Lattice

 When salt is added to water, the polar water molecules begin to interact with the ions in the lattice.
-Practically speaking, the oxygen ends of water molecules are attracted to the Na⁺ ions, while the hydrogen ends are drawn to the Cl⁻ ions.
 These attractions create a force that starts to pry the ions apart.
-It’s not instant — it takes energy to break those ionic bonds.
+Still, it’s not instant — it takes energy to break those ionic bonds.
+The oxygen ends of water molecules are attracted to the Na⁺ ions, while the hydrogen ends are drawn to the Cl⁻ ions.
 But water is willing to provide it.

 Hydration of Ions

 Once the ions are free from the lattice, water molecules cluster around them.
-Think about it: each ion becomes surrounded by a shell of water molecules, a process called hydration.
 The Na⁺ ions are hydrated by the oxygen ends of water molecules, while Cl⁻ ions are hydrated by the hydrogen ends.
+Each ion becomes surrounded by a shell of water molecules, a process called hydration.
 This hydration shell stabilizes the ions in solution, preventing them from re-forming the solid lattice.

 Energy Changes During Dissolution